The Other Reformation: How Martin Luther Changed Our Beer, Too

 If the Catholic Church lost control over the printed word with the invention of the printing press — the technological weapon that ensured Luther's success — it lost control over beer with the rise of hops.
 "The head went flat on monastic beer," says Bostwick.
 "Did Protestantism explicitly promote hops?
 I don't think so.
 But did it encourage the use of hops?
 I would say, yes, probably."

 Luther would have relished his role in promoting hops.
 If anyone loved and appreciated good beer, it was this stout, sensual and gregarious monk.
-His letters often mentioned beer, whether it was the delicious Torgau beer that he extolled as finer than wine or the "nasty" Dessau beer that made him long for Katharina's home brew.
+His letters often mentioned beer, whether it was the delicious Torgau beer that he extolled as finer than wine or the "nasty" Dessau beer that made him long for Katharina's homebrew.
 "I keep thinking what good wine and beer I have at home, as well as a beautiful wife," he wrote.
 "You would do well to send me over my whole cellar of wine and a bottle of thy beer."
 Days before he died, in February 1546, in one of his last letters to his wife, he praised Naumburg beer for its laxative properties.
-Luther suffered excoriating agonies from constipation, and it was therefore with immense satisfaction that he announced his "three bowel movements" that morning.
+Luther suffered excruciating agonies from constipation, and it was therefore with immense satisfaction that he announced his "three bowel movements" that morning.

-In an age where the water was unsafe, beer was drunk by everyone, and was the nutritional and social fuel of Germany.
+In an age where the water was unsafe, beer was drunk by everyone and was the nutritional and social fuel of Germany.
 "It was a really natural and very common part of every household pantry," says Bostwick.
 "I compare it these days to a pot of coffee always simmering on your countertop.
 Back then it was a kettle of beer.
 Beer was brewed less for pure enjoyment than for medicinal reasons (it incorporated herbs and spices) and for pure sustenance.
 Beers then were richer and heartier than today.
 They were a source of calories for the lower classes who did not have access to rich foods."

 Not surprisingly, beer pops up at pivotal moments in Luther's life.
-Most notably, after taking on the formidable might of the Church, an unruffled Luther famously declared that God and the Word did everything, "while I drank beer with my [friends] Philipp and Amsdorf."
+Most notably, after taking on the formidable might of the Catholic Church, an unruffled Luther famously declared that God and the Word did everything, "while I drank beer with my [friends] Philipp and Amsdorf."
 Luther's teachings were mocked as "sour beer," and one of his critics disparaged him as a heretic from the filthy market town of Wittenberg, populated by "a barbarous people who make their living from breweries and saloons."
 But as he gained fame and became a popular hero, a range of Lutheran merchandise was launched, including beer mugs featuring the pope as the Antichrist.

 When the excommunicated Luther married the runaway nun Katharina von Bora, the town council gave the couple a barrel of excellent Einbeck beer.
 It was a fitting gift.
 Beer was soon to assume an even more central role in Luther's life, thanks to his wife.
-The intelligent, talented and exceptionally competent Katharina not only had six children and managed the Luthers' large household with its endless stream of guests, she also planted a vegetable garden and fruit trees, raised cows and pigs, had a fishpond, drove a wagon, and to her husband's undying delight, opened a brewery that produced thousands of pints of beer each year.
+The intelligent, talented and exceptionally competent Katharina not only bore six children and managed the Luthers' large household with its endless stream of guests but also planted a vegetable garden and fruit trees, raised cows and pigs, had a fish pond, drove a wagon, and — to her husband's undying delight — opened a brewery that produced thousands of pints of beer each year.
 Her initial shaky attempts produced a thin, weak brew, but she soon got the hang of it and learned exactly how much malt to add to suit her husband's taste.
 Luther was ecstatic — Lord Katie, as he affectionately called her, had assured him a steady supply even when Wittenberg's breweries ran dry.

 Luther's favorite spot to hold forth on theology, philosophy and life in general was not the tavern but the table.
 The long refectory table in the cavernous Luther home seated up to 50 people.
 "This was Luther's especial domain," writes Andrew Pettegree in his elegant biography Brand Luther: How an Unheralded Monk Turned History.
 "The day's labors past, he would sit with his friends and talk.
 Fueled by his wife's excellent beer, conversation would become general, discursive, and sometimes unbuttoned."

 Unbuttoned is an understatement.
-Voluble, energetic and beery, Luther's conversation zigged and zagged between the sublime and the scatological, to the amazement of his students, who hung onto his every word.
+Voluble, energetic and beery, Luther's conversation zigged and zagged between the sublime and the scatological, to the amazement of his students, who hung on his every word.
 The church was called a brothel and the pope the Antichrist.
 Former popes "farted like the devil" and were sodomites and transvestites.
 His students collected these jewels into a book called Table Talk.
 When it was published, it went viral.

 But though he clearly loved his tankard, there is no record of Luther being a lush.
 In fact, he could be quite a scold when it came to drunken behavior.
 He lamented the German addiction to beer, saying, "such an eternal thirst, I am afraid, will remain as Germany's plague until the Last Day."
 And he once declared, "I wish brewing had never been invented, for a great deal of grain is consumed to make it, and nothing good is brewed."